jrtrevino/postal-io/README.md

 # Building & Running

+To limit the size of the repository, the CSV file for challenge two
+***is not included in the repository.*** Please place log20170630.csv inside of src/main/resources.
+The filename is already set in `App.java`'s main function.

 This program uses maven to build a jar file and docker to containerize it.
 To build and run this program, type:

 ```